Master’s Degree in Organizational Behavior: Curriculum

-Students in the Clinical Psychology and Forensic Psychology doctoral programs may pursue a 30-unit joint master’s program and earn the Organizational Behavior MA during their doctoral studies.
-This is particularly helpful for those students who are interested in pursuing administrative positions or doing organizational work as part of their future career goals.
+Students in the Clinical Psychology doctoral programs may pursue a 30-unit joint master’s program and earn the Organizational Behavior MA during their doctoral studies.
+This is particularly helpful for students who are interested in pursuing administrative positions or doing organizational work as part of their career.

-For these students, the 30-unit joint master’s program consists of 24 units of core courses in the Organizational Behavior program, plus 6 units of Research Methods and Ethnocultural/Multicultural courses in their primary program.
+The 30-unit joint master’s program consists of 24 units of core courses in the Organizational Behavior master's program, plus six units of research methods and ethnocultural/multicultural courses in their primary program.

 The Organizational Behavior program also includes an international trip, which is optional for joint program students with the approval of their primary program director.